twizzler-operating-system/rfcs/text/0101-object.md

  * The `Object<T>` type.
  * Invariant pointers.
  * Object Safety trait.
- * Transaction handle trait.
- * Transaction-based interior mutability.

-A metaphor for this crate is Rust's futures and async programming, which provides a set of traits and framework for a runtime to be implemented.

 ### Object Safety

 The crate provides an auto marker trait: ObjSafe.
 The ObjSafe trait denotes two things:

  * The data structure does not contain a non-invariant pointer.
- * The data structure ensures that mutation is possible only via transactions.
+ * The data structure ensures that mutation is possible only via the twizzler-nando crate.

-The first is done by `impl<T> !ObjSafe for *const T` (etc), and the second is done by implementing `!ObjSafe` for things like UnsafeCell.
+The first is done by `impl<T> !ObjSafe for *const T` (etc), and the second is done by implementing `!ObjSafe` for UnsafeCell.
 Any memory that is located in an object should implement ObjSafe (which happens automatically usually).
 Of course, a data structure may unsafely implement ObjSafe.